 A captivating mixture of Medieval fairy-tale charm, contemporary New Nordic dining and hidden hipster hotspots, splashed with a few cultural and architectural relics of the Soviet occupation – there is something for everyone in Estonia’s in vogue capital.
-And with these 20 Fun Things To Do In Tallinn, I am going to make sure you love it just as much as I did!
+And with these 30 Fun Things To Do In Tallinn, I am going to make sure you love this city just as much as I did!

 Lying in the east of the Baltic sea, only 70 km south of Helsinki, Tallinn was founded almost a millennium ago and has centuries of history trading – and being traded by – Russia, Denmark, Sweden, and Germany.

 The result is a rich cultural tapestry which has endowed Tallinn with many unique attractions, however, for most tourists the top highligh is undoubtedly the beautifully preserved walled city at Old Tallinn’s heart, concealing winding cobbled streets, photogenic medieval houses and opulent churches.